Next Parish Council meeting is May 13th at 7pm in Murcott Village Hall

 Parish Assets

-There are two dog bins in the parish, and the Parish Council pay for them to be emptied every fortnight.
+There are three dog bins and two litter bins in the parish, and the Parish Council pay for them to be emptied every fortnight.
 If you feel this is not enough please do contact us.

 The Parish Noticeboards are located in the bus stops.
 They are updated regularly.